How to Use gatsby-remark-images to Compress Images in Gatsby.js Articles

 showCaptions: true

-As in the image above, it displays the text in Markdown.
+As seen in the example above, it will display text formatted in markdown.

-If showCaptions is false, this will not be displayed.
+If showCaptions is set to false, this won’t be displayed.

 options: {